Stories

 We had much to do, so we stayed at the camp the first night.

 We loaded transportation to the mountains each morning for training.
 The Scout Platoon were the primary instructors for the rest of the company, teaching military mountaineering, rope bridges, and rappelling.
-After returning to camp and secureing our gear each day, we went to the town.
+After returning to camp and securing our gear each day, we went to the town.

 Within walking distance from the camp was a great cowboy bar.
 I remember it as The Rusty Nail.
 It had live music, lots of pretty girls, and everyone was happy and friendly.
 We had a hard time buying drinks.
 It seemed like everyone at the bar had seen us jump and wanted to sit at our table or have us sit with them.
 Every night, we had pretty co-eds or cowgirls at our table.